terilenard/dias-kuksa-firewall-doc/source/run.rst

 Usage example:

-Let`s assume that a new PERMIT and LOG rule was added to the Firewall/IDS, for CID 123, with the conditions that the first payload byte has the value 01 and the second payload byte the value in range 00-AA.
+Let`s assume that a new *PERMIT_and_LOG* rule was added to the Firewall/IDS, for CAN identifier (CID) 123, with the conditions that the first payload byte has the value 01 and the second payload byte the value in range 00-AA.
 Using *cansend* we will send a frame with CID 123 and payload 01 10.
 The Firewall/IDS will filter the frame and display/log the event.

 .. code-block:: bash